 A Community of Scholars

-The continued development of the SPFL framework is supported by a group of distinguished scholars and advisors who contribute expertise in leadership research, talent development, educational equity, and education policy.
+The ongoing development of the SPFL framework will be supported by a group of distinguished scholars and advisors who contribute expertise in leadership research, talent development, educational equity, and education policy.

 These advisors include:

-- Sharon M. Ravitch – Lead Academic Advisor & Chief Methodologist
+- Sharon M. Ravitch (U Penn GSE)– Lead Academic Advisor & Chief Methodologist

-- Deborah Jewell-Sherman – Educational Leadership & Equity
+- Deborah Jewell-Sherman (Harvard GSE)– Expert Advisor in Educational Leadership & Equity

 Through collaboration with these scholars, TAFT Foundation continues to refine the SPFL framework and develop research-informed program models that support youth leadership development.

-TAFT Foundation’s long-term vision is to create learning ecosystems in which students are empowered not only to succeed academically but also to support the learning and growth of others.
+TAFT Foundation’s long-term vision is to create learning ecosystems where students are empowered not only to succeed academically but also to support the learning and growth of others.

 By connecting educational practice, leadership development, and research inquiry, TAFT seeks to cultivate future educators and contribute to a more diverse and equitable teaching workforce in the United States.